cloudmesh-community/book/chapters/msg/graphql.md

 ```

 For this to work, we need to define the types that are going to be
-honored by the GraphQL service so that when a query is recieved by the
+honored by the GraphQL service so that when a query is received by the
 server, it is first validated to a schema that defines the types
 contained within the GraphQL service.